 Fibromyalgia is not an illness merely associated with mid-life, as in the everyday aches and pains of getting older.
 No, it is much more complex than that.
 In fact, many of us have lived with symptoms since a young age.

-In my case, symptoms started at the age of 9, with severe chronic migraine, MCS and later progressing to fibromyalgia.
-We believe that we must look at all potential toxins, traumas and exposures in early life.
-Toxic exposures that can actually create a greater propensity to developing fibromyalgia or any auto immune condition.
+In my case, symptoms started at the age of 9, with severe chronic migraine, MCS, and later progressed to fibromyalgia.
+We believe that we must look at all potential toxins, traumas, and exposures in early life.
+Toxic exposures can actually create a greater propensity to developing fibromyalgia or any autoimmune condition.